Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_vault/vhol_data_vault.md

   FROM snowflake_sample_data.tpch_sf10.region src;
 ```

-2. Next, let's create staging tables for our data loading
+2. Next, let's create staging tables for our data loading.
+This syntax should be very familiar with anyone working with databases before.
+It is ANSI SQL compliant DDL, with probably one key exception - for stg_customer we are going to load the full payload of JSON into raw_json column.
+For this, Snowflake has a special data type [VARIANT](https://docs.snowflake.com/en/sql-reference/data-types-semistructured.html).

+As we load data we also going to add some technical metadata, like load data timestamp, row number in a file.

 ```sql
 CREATE OR REPLACE TABLE stg_customer
 (